wannamakeudance/redux-thunk-design-pattern/README.md

 }, 1000);
 ```

-- In order to meet these requirements, it's necessary to use redux-thunk.
+- In order to meet the requirement, it's necessary to use redux-thunk middleware.

 ```javascript
 import { createStore, applyMiddleware } from 'redux'